-Users of PTRRS conduct limited due diligence on PTRRS providers, most of which are not subject to any direct regulatory oversight (other than CCPs), but may be subject to indirect oversight through certain activities or through regulated users.
-Roundtable discussions with users highlighted that user due diligence is mainly relating to costs and efficiency of the outcomes generated by the algorithms of the PTRRS provider.
+Users of PTRRS conduct due diligence on PTRRS providers, most of which are not subject to any direct regulatory oversight (other than CCPs), but may be subject to indirect oversight through certain activities or through regulated users.
+Roundtable discussions with users highlighted that user due diligence mainly relates to the costs and efficiency of the outcomes generated by the algorithms of the PTRRS provider.